15 Vegetables That You Can Grow Indoors In Winter

 Chili peppers

 A wide variety of chili peppers grow well indoors.
-For other varieties and growing tips, check out this blog post.
+For other types and growing tips, check out this blog post.

 Root Vegetables

-Root vegetables are harder to grow indoors than most of the plants on this list as they require large pots to grow properly.
+Root vegetables are more complicated to grow indoors than most of the plants on this list, as they require large pots to grow correctly.

 Carrots

-Carrots, Daucus carota, need their containers to be at least 12 inches deep to grow properly.
-Even then, it is a good idea to harvest carrots early to get baby carrots.
+Carrots, Daucus carota, need their containers to be at least 12 inches deep to grow correctly.
+Even then, harvesting carrots early to get baby carrots is a good idea.
 However, carrots can grow to maturity in a container.

 Beets